haniyyahh/ACM-Research-coding-challenge-23S/README.md

 4. You may have to "clone" the fork you made to edit files locally on your computer and "push" them to GitHub.
 Learn how to do that [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 5. Make sure your GitHub repo has everything important, including your report, any code you used, graphs, etc. You should not be working on this after the deadline (Feb 2).
+## Language and Frameworks used
+Python: pandas, numpy, sklearn

 ## Problems set out to solve
 The problems I set out to solve were what the most common star type was and how each star type compared to each other in terms of temperature, radius and luminmosity.